py5coding/py5book/integrations/cairo.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

+Not awesome.
 It can't handle the color gradient and the text alignment is wrong.
-Therefore, using [](/reference/convert_image) is a better option for working with this SVG image.
+Therefore, using [](/reference/sketch_convert_image) is a better option for working with this SVG image.

 ## Optional Conversion Parameters

-The [](/reference/sketch_convert_shape) method provides a few optional customization parameters for SVG files.
+The [](/reference/sketch_convert_shape) method provides a few optional customization parameters for the conversion of SVG images.

 The most useful optional parameter is `scale`, allowing you to change the scale of the converted SVG image.
 Another useful parameter is `negate_colors`, which will